metalsoft-io/metalcloud-sdk-go/docs/UpdateLogicalNetworkProfile.md

 HasAnnotations returns a boolean if a field has been set.

+### GetVlan

+`func (o *UpdateLogicalNetworkProfile) GetVlan() UpdateLogicalNetworkProfileVlanProperties`

+GetVlan returns the Vlan field if non-nil, zero value otherwise.

+### GetVlanOk

+`func (o *UpdateLogicalNetworkProfile) GetVlanOk() (*UpdateLogicalNetworkProfileVlanProperties, bool)`

+GetVlanOk returns a tuple with the Vlan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVlan

+`func (o *UpdateLogicalNetworkProfile) SetVlan(v UpdateLogicalNetworkProfileVlanProperties)`

+SetVlan sets Vlan field to given value.

+### GetVxlan

+`func (o *UpdateLogicalNetworkProfile) GetVxlan() UpdateLogicalNetworkProfileVxlanProperties`

+GetVxlan returns the Vxlan field if non-nil, zero value otherwise.

+### GetVxlanOk

+`func (o *UpdateLogicalNetworkProfile) GetVxlanOk() (*UpdateLogicalNetworkProfileVxlanProperties, bool)`

+GetVxlanOk returns a tuple with the Vxlan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVxlan

+`func (o *UpdateLogicalNetworkProfile) SetVxlan(v UpdateLogicalNetworkProfileVxlanProperties)`

+SetVxlan sets Vxlan field to given value.

+### GetIpv4

+`func (o *UpdateLogicalNetworkProfile) GetIpv4() UpdateLogicalNetworkProfileIpv4Properties`

+GetIpv4 returns the Ipv4 field if non-nil, zero value otherwise.

+### GetIpv4Ok

+`func (o *UpdateLogicalNetworkProfile) GetIpv4Ok() (*UpdateLogicalNetworkProfileIpv4Properties, bool)`

+GetIpv4Ok returns a tuple with the Ipv4 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIpv4

+`func (o *UpdateLogicalNetworkProfile) SetIpv4(v UpdateLogicalNetworkProfileIpv4Properties)`

+SetIpv4 sets Ipv4 field to given value.

+### GetIpv6

+`func (o *UpdateLogicalNetworkProfile) GetIpv6() UpdateLogicalNetworkProfileIpv6Properties`

+GetIpv6 returns the Ipv6 field if non-nil, zero value otherwise.

+### GetIpv6Ok

+`func (o *UpdateLogicalNetworkProfile) GetIpv6Ok() (*UpdateLogicalNetworkProfileIpv6Properties, bool)`

+GetIpv6Ok returns a tuple with the Ipv6 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIpv6

+`func (o *UpdateLogicalNetworkProfile) SetIpv6(v UpdateLogicalNetworkProfileIpv6Properties)`

+SetIpv6 sets Ipv6 field to given value.

-### GetLogicalNetworkType
+### GetRouteDomainId

-`func (o *UpdateLogicalNetworkProfile) GetLogicalNetworkType() string`
+`func (o *UpdateLogicalNetworkProfile) GetRouteDomainId() int32`

-GetLogicalNetworkType returns the LogicalNetworkType field if non-nil, zero value otherwise.
+GetRouteDomainId returns the RouteDomainId field if non-nil, zero value otherwise.

-### GetLogicalNetworkTypeOk
+### GetRouteDomainIdOk

-`func (o *UpdateLogicalNetworkProfile) GetLogicalNetworkTypeOk() (*string, bool)`
+`func (o *UpdateLogicalNetworkProfile) GetRouteDomainIdOk() (*int32, bool)`

-GetLogicalNetworkTypeOk returns a tuple with the LogicalNetworkType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetRouteDomainIdOk returns a tuple with the RouteDomainId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLogicalNetworkType
+### SetRouteDomainId

-`func (o *UpdateLogicalNetworkProfile) SetLogicalNetworkType(v string)`
+`func (o *UpdateLogicalNetworkProfile) SetRouteDomainId(v int32)`

-SetLogicalNetworkType sets LogicalNetworkType field to given value.
+SetRouteDomainId sets RouteDomainId field to given value.

-### HasLogicalNetworkType
+### HasRouteDomainId

-`func (o *UpdateLogicalNetworkProfile) HasLogicalNetworkType() bool`
+`func (o *UpdateLogicalNetworkProfile) HasRouteDomainId() bool`

-HasLogicalNetworkType returns a boolean if a field has been set.
+HasRouteDomainId returns a boolean if a field has been set.

+### SetRouteDomainIdNil

+`func (o *UpdateLogicalNetworkProfile) SetRouteDomainIdNil(b bool)`

+ SetRouteDomainIdNil sets the value for RouteDomainId to be an explicit nil

+### UnsetRouteDomainId
+`func (o *UpdateLogicalNetworkProfile) UnsetRouteDomainId()`

+UnsetRouteDomainId ensures that no value is present for RouteDomainId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)